 Your method is not traditional.
 What you have done through this internal process is to motivate the Board to become more engaged and involved.
 And this brought a remarkable change.

 Through the Board/Team Dynamics Process, the group understood what it meant to work together in a dynamic way and I began to see how we came all together.
 It was terrific.

 We learned so much what the organization needed.
 It all became simple.
 Whereas a traditional board that practices corporate governance, asks questions about oversight and fiduciary responsibilities, we are far ahead in our approach to working together and the way we go about interaction and engagement.

 What is different is the way we are different.
 The Board is vibrant and dynamic which gives individuals opportunities introduce and affect change.

 How do I see it?
 I needed to see the results and I did.
 I saw the results.
 It is fascinating to see the light when you have a light switch.
 And when you do, it is so simple.”

 As he shared his thoughts, I could not help but think to myself on how powerful the process of emotional connection really is.
 Coming from a person who rejected the idea from the start and then completely changing his tune was only possible through the experience of creating emotional connection.

 As Franz Alexander, a Hungarian psychologist, said, “Change occurs through a corrective emotional experience.”
 He was right.
 Change did occur.
-It was like magic.
+It was magical.

-So, we have this new science of emotional connection and what this science says is that the main element that defines positive dynamics is emotional responsiveness.
-It is being able to reach somebody emotionally, create emotional safety, and trust that you can engage with people you depend on when you need them.
+The new science of emotional connection confirms that the main element that defines positive interactions is emotional responsiveness.
+It is ability to reach person emotionally, create emotional safety, and trust that you can engage with people you depend on when you need them.

 Emotional connection is powerful and now, you can be the magician in using this new science of emotional connection to shape your board dynamics.
-The process of emotional connection offers us to pursue not just the strategy but also a happier and more satisfying board experience.
+The process of emotional connection enables us to pursue not just the strategy of a more satisfying board experience.